Single vs. Joint Life Insurance in Canada: Pros & Cons

 Joint second-to-die policy (survivorship life insurance)

-The Second-to-Die policy, also known as survivorship life insurance or even joint last-to-die, pays out only after both insured individuals have passed away.
+The second-to-die policy, also known as survivorship life insurance or joint last-to-die, pays out only after both insured individuals have passed away.
 This policy is often used for estate planning purposes, as it provides a lump sum that can help cover estate taxes, ensuring that heirs receive the full value of their inheritance.

 It may also be useful for families with special needs dependents, ensuring they are financially supported after both parents have passed.

-The main caveat: joint last-to-die does not offer immediate financial relief to the surviving partner.
-If the first partner on the policy passes away, the living partner will not receive any payout and may struggle financially, especially if there is a loss of income.
+The main caveat: Joint last-to-die does not offer immediate financial relief to the surviving partner.
+If the first partner on the policy passes away, the living partner will not receive any payout and may struggle financially—especially if there is a loss of income.

 A joint policy may seem like a good idea because it's marketed as easier to manage and offers lower premiums, but the trade-off is limited flexibility and lower protection value.
 Most Canadian couples and families benefit more from single policies, which provide more room for adaptability to individual needs and include one payout per policy.